 Many of the monitoring procedures will be conducted during the construction phases of the projects developed within Peery Park.
 For each development project, the City or its designee(s) and the environmental monitor(s) are responsible for integrating the mitigation monitoring procedures into the construction processes for individual development projects in the Project area.
 To oversee the monitoring procedures and to ensure success, the environmental monitor assigned to a monitoring action must be on site during the applicable portion of construction that has the potential to create a significant environmental impact or other impact for which mitigation is required.
 The environmental monitor is responsible for ensuring that all procedures specified in the monitoring program are followed.
 Site visits and specified monitoring procedures performed by other individuals will be reported to the environmental monitor assigned to the relevant construction phase.
-A monitoring record form will be submitted to the environmental monitor.
+A monitoring record form will be submitted to the environmental monitor by the individual conducting the visit or procedure so that details of the visit can be recorded and progress tracked by the environmental monitor.
 A checklist will be developed and maintained by the environmental monitor to track all procedures required for each mitigation measure and to ensure compliance with the timing specified for the procedures.
 The environmental monitor will note any problems that may occur and take appropriate action as directed by the City to rectify the problem.